 Dr. Moore combines innovation, research, and effective management with a commitment to transparency, respect for faculty and staff, and a compassionate dedication to students.
 She supports participatory governance decision-making, with a personal obligation to support students’ achieving their personal, academic, and career goals.

 As an active civic leader, Dr. Jamillah Moore serves on the Board of Directors for the Redwood City Chamber of Commerce, Parents Institute for Quality Education (PIQE).
 She is an appointed member of the California Student Aid Commission.
 She also serves as a member of the Redwood City Rotary Club, the Trusteeship, American Association of Community Colleges, Lakin Institute for Mentored Leadership, Western Region Council of Black American Affairs, National Council on Black American Affairs, and Educating Young Minds.

+Dr. Moore has published articles, book chapters and other publications, and her work has appeared in Psychology Today and Diverse Issues in Higher Education.
 In addition, Dr. Moore is the author of Race and College Admission: A Case for Affirmative Action.
-Dr. Moore is also the recipient of the 2014 California State University, Channel Islands African American in Higher Education Achievement Award.
-She is also an appointed member of the California Student Aid Commission.
+Dr. Moore is also the recipient of the 2014 California State University, Channel Islands African American in Higher Education Achievement Award and the 2018 National Coalition Of 100 Black Women Educator of the Year Award.